ietf-scitt/draft-steele-cose-merkle-tree-proofs/draft-steele-cose-merkle-tree-proofs.md

 The payload of an RFC9162_SHA256 consistency proof signature is:

-The latest merkle tree hash as defined in {{-certificate-transparency-v2}}.
+The latest Merkle tree hash as defined in {{-certificate-transparency-v2}}.

 The payload MUST be attached.